-In their Annual Letter for 2013-14 the LGO indicates that in total 56 complaints about North Tyneside Council were received during the year.
-The HO do not provide an annual report currently, although regionally Complaints Managers have advised that they would find this useful.
-Although the Authority has recorded that 42 complaints were received from the LGO & HO combined during the period, 10 of which were classified as premature and dealt with through the appropriate complaints procedure by the Authority.
+In their Annual Letter for 2013-14 the LGO indicated that in total 56 complaints about North Tyneside Council had been received during the year.
+The HO do not provide an annual report currently, although regionally Complaints Managers have advised the HO that they would find this useful.
+The Authority has recorded that 42 complaints were received from the LGO & HO combined during the period, 10 of which were classified as premature and dealt with through the appropriate complaints procedure by the Authority.
+The information for 2014-15 is not available at the time of writing this report.

-Of the 42 complaints received from the LGO & HO during the year: 9 were outside of their jurisdiction, and on a further 11 occasions they exercised their general discretion not to pursue.
-Of the remaining number (22), they found no evidence of maladministration and the Authority was not required to agree to a local settlement in any cases.
+Between 2013-14 and 2014-15, of the 77 complaints received from the LGO & HO 18 were outside of their jurisdiction, on 20 occasions they exercised their general discretion not to pursue, 13 were classified as premature and referred to the Authority to investigate.
+Of the remaining 26 they found evidence of maladministration in relation to one complaint.